-Preheat the oven to 375 degrees F, adjust a rack to the center, and line a baking sheet with foil.
+- Preheat the oven to 375°F, adjust a rack to the center, line a baking sheet with foil, and place the slices of bread on top.

-Place the the toasted slices of bread on the foil-lined baking sheet.
-Then with a good amount of pressure, rub each piece with the garlic clove — the toasted bread should “grate” it a bit, flavoring the surface.
+- Then with a good amount of pressure, rub each toasted slice of bread with the garlic clove — the toasted bread should “grate” it a bit, flavoring the surface.
 Set aside.

-Add the onion, and stirring often, cook until golden, about 7 minutes.
+- Add the onion, and stirring often, cook until golden, about 7 minutes.
 Then add the thyme and apples.
-Again, stirring often, cook until the apples are becoming soft and golden, about 4 minutes.
+Again, stirring often, cook until the apples become soft and golden, about 4 minutes.
 Season to taste with salt and pepper.
 (Here’s How to Season to Taste.)

-Cut the brie into slices thin enough to cover each piece of toasted bread on the baking sheet.
-Then top each one with an equal portion of the onion-apple mixture.
+- Cut the brie into slices thin enough to cover each piece of toasted bread on the baking sheet.
+Add them to the bread, and then top each one with an equal portion of the onion-apple mixture.

-Place in the preheated 375 degree F oven and bake just to melt the brie, about 4 minutes.
+- Place in the preheated 375°F oven and bake just to melt the brie, about 4 minutes.

 - Crack a little more pepper on top if desired, and then drizzle each one with a bit of the honey.
 Serve immediately.